Bulletin of the Atomic Scientists: Doomsday Clock

-The Bulletins logo of the Doomsday Clock as of January 2025.
+The Bulletins logo of the Doomsday Clock as of January 2026.

 Once the Soviet Union developed atomic weapons, the concern surrounding the world's destruction was a great fear of the scientists working on the Bulletin.
 The proximity of nuclear devastation was a popular interest and, as a result, Bulletin co-editor Hyman Goldsmith asked landscape artist Martyl Langsdorf to create a cover for the June 1947 magazine.
 Langsdorf, who was married to Manhattan Project physicist Alexander Langsdorf, first considered using the symbol for uranium but then realized that a clock would better convey "a sense of urgency."
 The resultant Doomsday Clock, which only has bullets labeling the numbers in the upper left hand corner, has been featured on the cover of the Bulletin many times since its creation.

 The proximity of the minute hand to midnight has been the Bulletin leadership's way of warning the public about manmade threats to humanity; the Clock is a metaphor, not a prediction.
 That is, the time on the clock is not to be interpreted as actual time.
 When it began in 1947, the minute hand was 7 minutes to midnight; in 1953, when the Soviet Union continued to test more and more nuclear devices, it was 2 minutes to midnight.
 This proximity to midnight of the Doomsday Clock during the early 1950s shows the concern that the Bulletin contributors had about the Soviet Union and the nuclear arms race.
 The warnings of the Bulletin continued throughout the 1950s and 1960s, and the focus of the efforts shifted slightly from warning about the dangers of nuclear war to the necessity of disarmament.
 In 2007, the leadership began taking anthropogenic climate change into account in its Clock discussions.
 Throughout the history of the Doomsday Clock, it has moved closer to midnight, and farther away, depending upon the status of the world at that time.
-The Doomsday Clock has been getting closer to midnight since 1991, when it was set to 17 minutes to midnight, after the United States and the Soviet Union reached an agreement on nuclear arms reductions.
+The Clock has been getting closer to midnight since 1991, when it was set to 17 minutes to midnight, after the United States and the Soviet Union reached an agreement on nuclear arms reductions.

-As of 28 January 2025, the Doomsday Clock stands at 89 seconds to midnight.
-It is the closest approach to midnight, exceeding that of 1953, 2018, 2020, and 2023.
-The decision to move the hand of the Clock is made by the Bulletins Science and Security Board, which meets in person twice a year, with subcommittees meeting more often; the announcement of the decision is made each January.
-Each November, just prior to the Science and Security Board's fall discussion, the Bulletin hosts an annual dinner and meeting in Chicago; both events are open to the public.
-Reflecting international events dangerous to humankind, the Clock's hand has been adjusted 26 times since its inception in 1947, when it was initially set to seven minutes to midnight (11:53pm).
+As of 27 January 2026, the Doomsday Clock stands at 85 seconds to midnight.
+It is the closest approach to midnight, exceeding that of 1953, 2018, 2020, 2023, and most recently 2025.
+The decision to move the hand of the Clock is made by the Bulletins Science and Security Board, which meets in person twice a year, with subcommittees meeting more often; the announcement of the decision is made every January.
+Each November, prior to the Science and Security Board's fall discussion, the Bulletin hosts an annual dinner and meeting in Chicago; both events are open to the public.
+Reflecting international events dangerous to humankind, the Clock has been adjusted 27 times since its inception in 1947, when it was initially set to seven minutes to midnight (11:53pm).